4minitz/4minitz/doc/admin/adminguide.md

 ## Production Running - with Docker
-The 4Minitz docker image includes the compiled 4Minitz app, a fitting node.js version and MongoDB and thus has no external dependecies.
+The 4Minitz docker image includes the compiled 4Minitz app, a fitting node.js version and MongoDB and thus has no external dependencies.

 1. Install [docker](https://docs.docker.com/engine/installation/)
 2. In a directory where you have write access run: